 What is fitness to practise?

-Being fit to practise requires a nurse or midwife to have the skills, knowledge, good health and good character to do their job safely and effectively.
+Being fit to practise requires a nurse, midwife or nursing associate to have the skills, knowledge, health and character to do their job safely and effectively.

-If you have concerns about a nurse or midwife and believe they are not fit to practise, please read our pages on concerns, complaints and referrals
+If you have concerns about someone on our register and believe they are not fit to practise, please read our pages on concerns, complaints and referrals

 We investigate various allegations including:

 - not having the necessary knowledge of English